 Figure 2: Illustration of typical survey data utilizing the micro-scenario approach, featuring user demographics, additional user factors, and topic evaluations.

 The variables for the topic evaluations adhere to a standardized naming scheme, i.e., a01_matrix_02, where 01 denotes the ID of the queried topic, 02 represents the queried evaluation dimension, and matrix stands for the name of the variable block in the survey tool.
-This naming scheme is employed by Quartics.
+This naming scheme is employed by Qualtrics.

 Analysis of the data